PrismaticDevs/typescript-fullstack/README.md

 ## Description

-This is a full stack web application that uses MongoDB on the back end, React on the front end, and utilizing Typescript for the entire application.
+This is a full stack Typescript application that uses MongoDB on the back end and React on the front end.

 ## Technology